 You have made the bold decision to insulate your attic.
 Then you go up there and find what appears to be asbestos.

-- If the fill is soft and gray, it is probably a paper-derived insulation called cellulose.
+- If the fill is soft and gray, it is probably paper-derived insulation called cellulose.

-- If it is white and fluffy, it likely is loose fill fiberglass insulation.
+- If it is pink or white and fluffy, it likely is loose-fill fiberglass insulation.

 - But if this fill is hard, lightweight pellets with a "mica-like" shine, it's probably an older form of insulation called Zonolite.
 Zonolite may contain asbestos.
 Zonolite presents a health danger only because it was contaminated with tremolite, an asbestos-like mineral.

 If you suspect that you have asbestos-containing insulation in your attic, you can send a sample to a local testing lab for analysis.
 Search online for "environmental testing" or "asbestos testing lab."